-Director.
-Mr. Semmel was elected to the board in May 2003.
-For the past five years he has been involved in the following agricultural enterprises: wheat and hay production, improved grasses, cow/calf and stocker cattle.
-He is a partner with his son in S & S Farm & Ranch, a cattle and wheat business; a partner in the Woodward NAPA, an auto parts store; and partner and vice-president of OK Rental Equipment, an oilfield equipment rental business.
-Mr. Semmel serves on the Woodward Elks Rodeo Committee and is their treasurer.
-His term expires in 2015.
+- Director.
+Mr. Semmel was first elected to the board in 2003.
+For the past five years he has been involved in production agriculture in Northwestern Oklahoma with principal enterprises consisting of wheat, cow/calf, stocker cattle, hay, and improved grasses.
+He is a partner with his son in S & S Farm & Ranch, a cattle-wheat business and a partner and Secretary in NAPA, an auto parts store in Woodward, Oklahoma.
+Mr. Semmel is a partner and Vice-President of OK Rental Equipment, an oilfield equipment rental business and serves as Chairman on the Woodward Elks Rodeo Committee, a local organization to promote the annual rodeo.
+Mr. Semmel was elected to a three year term expiring in 2018.